wallaby-rails/wallaby-rails/docs/api-references/controller.md

 - [.namespace](#namespace) (since 5.2.0) - specifies the namespace for current controller class and its subclasses so that their model classes can be retrived correctly.
 - [.model_class](#model_class) - specifies the associated model class for current controller class.

-The following resourceful actions can be customized:
+The following resourcesful actions can be customized:

 - [index](#index) - lists the collection of resources.
 - [new](#new) - displays resource creation form.